Remaining TODOs: 30

 Definition 3.2.4: The trace of a square matrix is the sum down the upper-left to bottom-right diagonal.
 So is:

-Theorem 3.2.5: A homomorphism is determined by its action on a basis: if is a vector space basis , if is a vector space, and if (not necessarily distinct), then there exists a homomorphism from to sending each to , and that homomorphism is unique.
+Theorem 3.2.5: A homomorphism is determined by its action on a basis: if is a vector space with basis , is a vector space, and (not necessarily distinct), then there exists a homomorphism from to sending each to , and that homomorphism is unique.

 Proof: